someparty/someparty/source/articles/2018-11-25-expanding-universe.html.markdown

 [Listen: Energy Slime - *Singles 2015-2017* @ Bandcamp](http://energyslime.bandcamp.com/album/singles "#")

 Toronto rock band [The High Loves](http://thehighloves.bandcamp.com) have a new 5-song EP out titled *Serotonin*, a bright, clean set of retro pop-rock.
-The quartet features singer/songwriter Noah Monckton, guitarist Marko Stojanovic, bassist Matt Bawtinheimer, and drummer Mathieu Landry.
+The quartet features singer-songwriter Noah Monckton, guitarist Marko Stojanovic, bassist Matt Bawtinheimer, and drummer Mathieu Landry.
 The band commented on "You Already Knew That," the lead single from the set:

 > "[It] has a lot of emotional weight behind it.
 This song is about an inner conflict Noah Monckton was having when he decided to break up with his girlfriend who he was still in love with to further pursue his music.
 He was wondering if it was really the right thing to do.
 He knew that he'd really miss her.
 Writing this song allowed Monckton to reconnect with that experience in a way that enabled him to move on."